Connect with Family Law Attorneys

 Have Family Law Questions?
 We Can Help

-It’s never a convenient process.
+There are a lot of reasons that people divorce, but they all come down to some variation of a basic truth — you can’t build the future you want with your current spouse.
+Divorce is never a convenient process.
 Building a life together means combining financial assets, sharing names, and building a family.
 On an emotional and social level, divorce can change everything.
+The timing may never be right.
+If you have children, there will always be a holiday, birthday, or upcoming event.

 The right time is when you’ve firmly decided that the marriage cannot be saved and you would be happier no longer married to your spouse.
 Once you’ve reached that decision, there are a few ways that you can move forward.

-You might decide that you’d rather get legally separated than to divorce.
+You might decide that you’d rather get legally separated than get a divorce.
 This will legally separate your assets and allow you to set child support and custody.

 Many couples find that a legal separation allows them to keep insurance and might even be a step they take as they assess whether their marriage might be savable.